Authentication#

-To access the Dlubal API, you need both authentication and authorization.
+To access the Dlubal API, you only need to authenticate yourself.
 Authentication is handled using an API Key, which is automatically included in all requests for validation.
-Authorization requires a valid license with an active API Service subscription.

 Important